4. Planning leave

 Booking leave before the baby is born

-As it's not possible to know the exact date a baby will be born, a parent might want to book SPL based on a number of weeks after the baby is born.
+As it's not possible to know the exact date a baby will be born, a parent might want to book shared parental leave based on a number of weeks after the baby is born.

-For example, they could tell their employer they want to take 4 weeks of SPL after their maternity leave ends.
+For example, they could tell their employer they want to take 4 weeks of shared parental leave after their maternity leave ends.
 That way, their employer will be aware the dates could move depending on when the baby is born.

-Holiday entitlement builds up as normal during SPL.
+Holiday entitlement builds up as normal during shared parental leave.

-Some employees might want to take their holiday between blocks of SPL, so they can take more paid time off.
+Some employees might want to take their holiday between blocks of shared parental leave, so they can take more paid time off.

 The employee should try to take their holiday entitlement within the workplace's holiday year wherever possible.
 If it's not possible, the employer might allow some holiday to be carried over.